-

 This Biden administration policy modifies the Trump-era policy identified in this entry.

-On February 17, 2021, the CDC issued a Notice announcing the temporary exception for expelling unaccompanied noncitizen children under the October 13, 2020 policy in this entry.
-The temporary exception went into effect on January 30, 2021 and remains in effect until the CDC has completed its public health assessment under EO 14010 which requires review of the CDC Order.
+On February 17, 2021, the CDC issued a Notice announcing the temporary exception from expulsion of unaccompanied noncitizen children under the October 13, 2020 policy in this entry.
+The temporary exception went into effect on January 30, 2021, until the CDC completed its public-health assessment under EO 14010, which requires review of the CDC Order.

 Original Trump Policy Status